weight-lifting-journal-bw-team/back-end-nathan-thomas/README.md

 ```
 {
   "error": true,
-  "workouts": [],
+  "journal": [],
-  "message": "There was a problem with your request.",
+  "message": "There was a problem with your request."
-  "numUpdated": 0
 }
 ```